Solomia Lukyanets: Teenage music career

 Lukyanets earns the 2016 Grand Prix from the Triomphe de l'Art Music Competition at the Royal Conservatory of Brussels.

 In 2015, at thirteen years old, Lukyanets gained recognition in wider Europe when she performed a blind audition for The Voice Kids, the children's edition of The Voice of Germany, bringing one of the hosts to tears with her performance.
 She sang a song written in Italian and English, neither of which were her native tongue.
-The song was "Time to Say Goodbye (Con te partirò)" by Andrea Bocelli and Franceso Sartori.
+The song was "Time to Say Goodbye (Con te partirò)" by Andrea Bocelli and Francesco Sartori.
 Her performance drew early interest from two of the show's coaches, Lena Meyer-Landrut and Johannes Strate, who turned their chairs during the audition.
 The third coach, Mark Forster, turned later in the performance.
 Lukyanets' choice of repertoire, as well as her command of the classical crossover style, was noted by the panel and the studio audience.
 Despite her initial success in the audition round, Lukyanets did not advance past the battle round stage of the competition.

 In 2016, at 15 years old, Lukyanets gained international recognition when she participated in the Triomphe de l'Art Music Competition for Opera Singers at the Royal Conservatory of Brussels, where she was awarded the Grand Prix.
 She performed Alexander Alyabyev's The Nightingale and Vermenyich's Marigolds.
 The latter performance reportedly moved the all-female jury to tears, despite the fact that they did not understand the lyrics.
 The prize included €500, which she used to help cover the expenses of her week-long stay in Brussels.

 In 2017, Lukyanets moved to Germany due to her mother's employment in Berlin, where her mother worked as a piano teacher.
 Lukyanets enrolled at the Johann Sebastian Bach Music Gymnasium in Berlin.
 There, she studied music with a focus on the flute, rather than voice, as the vocal department only admitted students aged 16 and older.
 Despite this, she began playing first flute in the school orchestra while still in 9th grade, earlier than the standard requirement of 10th grade.

 In addition to her studies in Berlin, Lukyanets began composing her own music.
 Her first original song addressed the inner world of a teenager, combining elements of rock and classical music.

 In October 2017, Lukyanets won the "Special Award for the Best Prominent Vocal Talent" and the "Audience Award" at the 5th Annual Giulio Perotti International Vocal Competition, in Ueckermünde, which was sponsored by Kiwanis.